vcvpaiva/DialecticaCategories/README.md

 8. Tom Powell's  Applying Gödel's Dialectica Interpretation to Obtain a Constructive Proof of Higman's Lemma, https://arxiv.org/abs/1210.3117 and Well Quasi-Orders and the Functional Interpretation, https://arxiv.org/pdf/1706.02881.pdf

-Tom's LICS2017 paper 	Gödel's functional interpretation and the concept of learning http://dl.acm.org/citation.cfm?doid=2933575.2933605
+Tom's LICS2017 paper 	"Gödel's functional interpretation and the concept of learning" http://dl.acm.org/citation.cfm?doid=2933575.2933605

 9. Mike Shulman, The 2-Chu-Dialectica construction and the polycategory of multivariable adjunctions,